sungyoon-lee/bcp/README.md

 The propagation scheme is briefly illustrated as follows:
 ![Propagation](./media/Illustration.png)

-By introducing additional box constraint, we can cut off the area below the red line from the Lipschitz outer bound (25-55\% tightening effect).
+By introducing additional box constraint, we can cut off the area below the red line from the Lipschitz outer bound.

 ![Tightening](./media/Tightening.png)

 <!----